zt1ier/discord-bot/README.md

 | **XP Gain Cooldown & Cap** | Lines 44–45 | `XP_CAP_PER_MINUTE = 50` | You want users to earn more or less XP per minute. |
 | **XP Role Milestones** | Lines 48–54 | `level_milestones = { ... }` | You want to edit XP requirements or change the role names for levels. |
 | **Random XP Gain** | Line 202 | `xp_gain = random.randint(1, 5)` | You want users to gain more or less XP per message. |

+That being said, the line locations might be innacurate.
+If there are other

+Feel free to contact me for inquiries... somewhere.
+I don't know if GitHub has a private messaging system, so you may shoot me a message at **ffztier@gmail.com**.